Free Calculator · Updated 2026

 Estimate only — not tax advice

 Federal-only.
 Some states (MA, VT, VA, MD, DC, NJ, IL) have lower thresholds — you may receive a 1099-K below the federal cutoff.
 Always verify with a licensed tax pro before filing.
-Source: IRS Notice 2024-85.
+Source: One Big Beautiful Bill Act (2025), which restored the $20,000 and 200-transaction threshold.

 What this means for you